yorku-ease/DataMigrationBenchmarkingTool/README.md

-# Manual for using the data migration tool
+# Manual for using the data migration benchmarking tool

 ## Overview
 A benchmarking tool that allows users to transfer files while compressing or decompressing them in real-time based on their preferences.
 The tool enables users to set transfer limits and generates a CSV report that displays the time taken for each step of the transfer process.
+If you want to extend our tool follow this [manual](EXTEND.md)

 ## Physical Requirements
 - Source Server : 1 machine containing the files to be transferred.